- Starting with Jive Cats

 - Health and fitness

 Q. When can I join a class?

-We generally offer a 4-week discount package for Level 1 classes coinciding with these start dates.
-If you don't want to book the course then there is a pay-as-you-go option, and the same start dates still apply.
+We generally offer a 4-week discount package for Level 1 Jive and Lindy Hop coinciding with these start dates.
+If you don't want to book the course then there is a pay-as-you-go option, and the same start dates still apply for Jive and Lindy Hop.
 If you need help selecting the best way to start then contact us.

 If you are a more experienced dancer who wants to join in our classes then please do contact us.
 If you have not taken any of our classes we will invite you to week 1 or possibly week 2 of a 4-week block.
 You are also welcome to our 4-week discount package.

 If you have previously attended our classes and wish to re-join after a long absence but are concerned that you have become 'rusty' or need a refresh on the basics then contact us.

 To contact us first look at the class which appeals to you: at the bottom of the class page you will find a contact form.

 The most important thing to wear is a smile - it will make your dance partner very happy.

 Next you need shoes that allow you to turn easily on the ball of your foot: they should be secure and comfortable with a smooth sole.